 Founded in 2016, the U.S. Hemp Authority is a tax-exempt organization, legally independent of other hemp organizations and companies, and is not a governmental body or regulatory agency.
 The effort is presently being funded by the U.S. Hemp Roundtable – a coalition of dozens of hemp companies – that represent every link of the product chain, from seed to sale.
 They’ve developed a 43-page Guidance Plan which provides some set procedures for growers and producers to follow which the industry has collectively agreed upon.
 Those companies that adopt these guidelines are then considered to be “certified” and will then presumably adorn their product labels with a stamp of approval.
 The first Guidance Plan – Version 1.0 – has resulted in 13 companies receiving certification and they’re currently working on Guidance Plan 2.0.

 In the cannabis world, the quality of a product begins speaking for itself immediately after you take that first green hit.
 In the world of CBD, you need to play around with dosages to see what works for you.
 If you have no problems sleeping, no pain, or no anxiety, then you need to be self-aware enough to gauge what – if anything – you stand to gain from using CBD products.
 Companies will work harder and harder to differentiate themselves.
-For example, Charlotte’s Web talks about how their CBD products contain a more complete spectrum of the 113 identified cannabinoids in cannabis plants which – as we keep saying – will affect everyone differently based on everything from dosage size to brand of product.
+For example, Charlotte’s Web talks about how their full spectrum CBD products contain a more complete spectrum of the 113 identified cannabinoids in cannabis plants which – as we keep saying – will affect everyone differently based on everything from dosage size to brand of product.
 You can’t go wrong with Charlotte’s Web, but if you’re looking at using other brands, it wouldn’t hurt to make sure that they’re validated by the U.S. Hemp Authority or regularly subject their products to third-party quality tests to ensure a consistent level of quality.

 Interested to try cannabidiol (CBD) out for yourself?
 Then try the number one CBD brand out there, Charlotte's Web.
 It's a family run by seven siblings who believe in selling only the finest CBD products from liquid and capsule products to topical creams and balms.
 Give them a try and see for yourself why CBD has become so popular.